 9. Around 60% of the Amazon Rainforest is in Brazil

 It represents the largest continuous stretch of tropical rainforest within the country’s borders.
 Something to keep in mind when trying to survive in the Amazon.
+Most of Brazil’s remotest places are in the Amazon rainforest.

-The Amazon rainforest is considered to be a global ecological treasure.
-It serves as a critical carbon sink, absorbing vast amounts of carbon dioxide and playing a crucial role in mitigating climate change.
-More than that, about two-thirds of the Amazon River’s main stream is in Brazil.
+The Amazon rainforest is a global ecological treasure.
+It is a critical carbon sink, absorbing vast amounts of carbon dioxide and mitigating climate change.
+So the forest destruction affects the entire globe, not just Brazil and South America.

 10. Jaú National Park is One of the Largest Forest Reserves

-This national park is home to several indigenous tribes, including the “Okampha”, who have inhabited the region for centuries.
+This national park is home to several indigenous tribes, including the “Okampha,” who have inhabited the region for centuries.

 11. Brazil is the Largest Producer of Coffee